Top 7 Breakfast Spots in Asheville

 What to order: Given the location in Beer City, you have to try the "gravy flight."
 Pick three savory gravies and a warm, fluffy cat-head biscuit.
 Yes, it's as good as it sounds!

 Our Facebook fans agreed on one thing: the options are seemingly endless when it comes to breakfast in Asheville.
-While the eight restaurants above rose to the top in our poll, these four also received their fair share of love: Green Sage, King Daddy's Chicken and Waffles, Mayfel's, and Posana.
+While the eight restaurants above rose to the top in our poll, these two also received their fair share of love: Mayfel's and Posana.